 The Company accounts for stock-based compensation awards in accordance with ASC 718, Compensation-Stock Compensation (ASC 718).
 ASC 718 requires all stock-based payments to employees including grants of employee stock options, to be recognized in the statement of operations based on their fair values.
 Stock-based compensation awards have historically consisted of stock options and restricted stock.
 Prior to the adoption of Accounting Standards Update (ASU) No. 2018-07, Compensation - Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting (ASU 2018-07), the measurement date for non-employee awards was generally the date the services were completed, resulting in financial reporting period adjustments to stock-based compensation during the vesting period for changes in the fair value of the awards.
 The Company adopted ASU 2018-07 on January 1, 2020.
 After the adoption of ASU 2018-07, the measurement date for non-employee awards is the date of grant without changes in the fair value of the award.
 Stock-based compensation costs for non-employees are recognized as expense over the vesting period on a straight-line basis.
-There were no material non-employee awards outstanding during the years ended December 31, 2020, 2019, and 2018.
+There were no material non-employee awards outstanding during the years ended December 31, 2021, 2020, and 2019.

-Effective January 1, 2017, the Company ceased utilizing an estimated forfeiture rate and began recognizing forfeitures as they occur.
+The Company recognizes forfeitures as they occur.
 The Company estimates the grant date fair value, and the resulting stock-based compensation expense, using the Black-Scholes option-pricing model.
 The grant date fair value of the stock-based awards is generally recognized on a straight-line basis over the requisite service period, which is generally the vesting period of the respective awards.